Solutions for every type of installation

 Bernard Arnull have some 50 years’ experience in the field of Ceramic Wall and Floor Tiles, and are happy to advise on choice of tile, installation techniques and maintenance.

 Wall tiles do not present too great a problem in that once fixed, the tiles will perform.
 However, if fixing wall tiles externally some thought must be given to the weight of the tile, its fixing bed and method, while deciding whether a vitrified tile should be used.

 Floor tiles are rated with a PEI scale of between 1 and 5, 5 being the heaviest duty tile.
 The MOHS scale also rates tiles as far as a hard-wearing surface is concerned, and here again the higher the number, the stronger the tile.
 We would recommend that only PEI 5 grade tiles be used in heavy wear and Public areas.
 Most porcelain tiles achieve this wear rating, though care should be taken to select through-body or doubled-loaded porcelain tiles which achieve the heaviest wear characteristics.
 Whilst this does restrict colour choice to some degree, although this is being improved by new production techniques.
 However, it is far better to specify a tile that will achieve its intention than use a colour which will not.

 Another area of concern is non-slip tiles.
-It is worth remebering that as a rule the greater the anti-slip finish on the tile, the harder it is to keep clean.
+It is worth remembering that as a rule the greater the anti-slip finish on the tile, the harder it is to keep clean, although outside porcelain is non-porous by nature and can be treated with traditional diluted cleaning products.
 There are specific slip resistance tests carried out on tiles which grade a specific tile for its suitability to given conditions.
+Speak to a member of the Bernard Arnull team for more information.

 DIN 51130 classifies tiles with ratings of R9 to R13 for slip resistance: